 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they stipulate the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can discover the appropriate information in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, in that they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out precisely where you can find the appropriate details in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as discussed.
-The questions must be linked to these knowledge criteria otherwise it might not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as described.
+The questions must be connected to these knowledge criteria otherwise it might not be included in the examination as an examination question.

-One can not expect to be evaluated on legislation without having actually checked out the legislation.
-By reading the legislation you will get used to the meanings, terms and the way in which the legislation is drafted.
-Reading the legislation will assist you to translate the questions correctly.
+One can not expect to be checked on legislation without having actually read the legislation.
+By reading the legislation you will get used to the definitions, terms and the manner in which the legislation is prepared.
+Checking out the legislation will help you to interpret the questions properly.